Table of Contents

 Neither can it be overemphasized as an imperative tool of employee engagement.

-Loud and proud appreciation was a life-saver when work-from-home arrangements were foisted on so many so fast last year; a pick-‘m-up and dust-‘m-off way of conveying thanks to employees for carrying on the good work of their organizations despite trying times.
+Loud and proud appreciation was a life-saver when work-from-home arrangements were foisted on so many so fast; a pick-‘m-up and dust-‘m-off way of conveying thanks to employees for carrying on the good work of their organizations despite trying times.
 Many of us adjusted management approaches, saw how offsite working actually worked and started questioning the cost and value of keeping a real estate footprint.

 The belief that remote work was here to stay was accepted at face value by a lot of people.
 And a lot of those same people moved to roomier spaces and places hours away from their employer’s work facilities.
 Commuting became a concept relegated to the past.

-But now big tech among others are talking about implementing a new hybrid model, a blend of remote and onsite work.
-It’s a shift that’s going to introduce a whole new set of pressures.
-And it’s going to require just as much if not more conscientious expressions of appreciation as employees are required yet again, to accommodate another suite of different work/life arrangements.
+But now big tech among others are implementing a new hybrid model, a blend of remote and onsite work.
+It’s a shift that’s introducing a whole new set of pressures.
+And it’s going to require just as much if not more conscientious expressions of appreciation as employees are required, to accommodate suite of different work/life arrangements.